crest42/canary/README.md

 - The data is assumed to be in JSON.
 We could offload the JSON parsing to flask by limiting the requests to Content-Type JSON.
 This way we could use 'request.json' directly
 - Currently a lot of the unit tests are duplicates.
 This can be reduce and lead to more readable tests by accumulating common test-cases.
 - The endpoint implementations code is also quiet redundant.
 There are multiple opportunities to reduce boilerplate code by using utility functions.
+- Currently the validations exception from jsonschema is returned in the HTTP response.
+I cleaner error message may be desireable

 Roadmap: